-This course provides a general overview of a particular topic related to OSHA standards.
-It does not alter or determine compliance responsibilities in OSHA standards or the Occupational Safety and Health Act of 1970.
+The course does not alter or determine employer compliance responsibilities in OSHA standards or the Occupational Safety and Health Act of 1970.
 Because interpretations and enforcement policy may change over time, you should consult current OSHA administrative interpretations and decisions by the Occupational Safety and Health Review Commission and the Courts for additional guidance on OSHA compliance requirements.

 To begin your training, click on the module links below.
 If you are just starting this course, you should start with module 1.